 - Perfectly Arranged Marriage: As mentioned above, McGinty only marries Catherine grudgingly, because The Boss tells him they need the women vote, and Catherine is willing to help.
 But they end up falling in love.
 Played with, however, in that while McGinty still loves Catherine he ends up having to leave her to avoid prosecution.
 He does make sure she and her children are well provided for before he leaves.

 - Running Gag: Whenever McGinty gets The Boss riled, they start fighting.Skeeters: Here we go again!

 - Sliding Scale of Idealism vs. Cynicism: There is idealism if you look for it, but mostly, this definitely tilts on the cynical side.
 Being a corrupt criminal sent McGinty to the governor's mansion; turning honest destroyed his life.

 - Two Lines, No Waiting: Subverted; despite what the title card seems to promise, we don't hear Tommy's story, we only hear McGinty's.

 - Unusual Euphemism: McGinty describes the fights he has with The Boss as "brannigans".

-- Up to Eleven: McGinty votes for the mayor 37 times.
+- Vote Early, Vote Often: McGinty votes for the mayor 37 times.